kawaiiDango/spotify-artist-search-server/Readme.md

-Lastfm api compatible Spotify artist search server, to be self hosted, used by (Pano Scrobbler)[https://github.com/kawaiiDango/pScrobbler].
+Lastfm api compatible Spotify artist search server, to be self hosted, used by [Pano Scrobbler](https://github.com/kawaiiDango/pScrobbler).

 Probably one of the few node projects with no dependencies.